-Provides services to undergraduate students to assist in their career success through "early student involvement with career services, applied learning and internships, exploration and research" as well as "connections with alumni and employers."
+The Career Lab provides services to undergraduate students to assist in their career success through "early student involvement with career services, applied learning and internships, exploration and research" as well as "connections with alumni and employers."
 The office conducts workshops, programs and career events.
 It also provides counseling, career resources, information on internships, research opportunities, employment, as well as tools for self-assessment, career exploration and winning strategies for getting hired.

-It provides free computer training to Brown University students, staff, and faculty.
+Computer Education provides free computer training to Brown University students, staff, and faculty.
 The duration of most classes is 90 minutes and take place from Tuesday through Thursday.
 Located in the CIS building.

-Assists students in planning and carrying out different curricular options by providing advisement, program support and written resource materials.
+The Curricular Resource Center assists students in planning and carrying out different curricular options by providing advisement, program support and written resource materials.
 Provides students with information on educational opportunities such as GISPS, ISPs, Academic Internships, and Leave-taking Programs, as well as not-for-credit programs like Resource Scholars, Resource Artists and Brown Around the World.

-Offers support for all undergraduate students in matters that are primarily academic.
-Deans hold open hours each day at the main office located in University Hall and academic advisors are available in Advising Central in J. Walter Wilson, 313.
-For more information, call 401-863-9800.
+The College offers support for all undergraduate students in matters that are primarily academic.
+Deans hold open hours each day at the main office located in University Hall.
+For more information, call 401-863-9800.Health Education

 The LGBTQ Center, established at Brown in 2004, provides a comprehensive range of education/training, cultural, social and educational programming, support services and advocacy services to the entire Brown Community.
 The Center works to create and maintain an open, safe, and inclusive environment for lesbian, gay, bisexual, transgender, queer and questioning students, faculty, and staff, their families and friends, and the campus community at large.
-For more information visit room 321 in the Stephen Robert Campus Center or call 401-863-3062
+For more information visit room 321 in the Stephen Robert Campus Center or call 401-863-3062.

 Brown University has seven libraries providing information and research sources to the Brown community including the John D. Rockefeller, Jr. Library, the Sciences Library, the Orwig Music Library, the Art Slide Library, the John Hay Library, the Demography Library, and the Annmary Brown Memorial Library, as well as an off-site collections storage and an affiliated library, the John Carter Brown Library.

-A center that offers assistance on a walk-in basis for Brown students taking calculus courses.
+The Math Resource Center offers assistance on a walk-in basis for Brown students taking calculus courses.
 Staff, which consists of both undergraduate and graduate students, assist students in understanding the course-work covered in their calculus courses, answer questions, help students through difficulties and consult regarding homework assignments.
 Assistance is provided on an individual and small group basis.
 The Math Resource Center Web site provides additional information about the location and hours as well as how to contact them.

 The Sarah Doyle Women’s Center (SDWC) seeks to provide a comfortable, yet challenging place for students, faculty, and staff to examine the multitude of issues around gender.
 The SDWC offers programs and services for all members of the Brown community, and is a site for research into and exploration of gender issues that extend into and beyond the classroom.
 The Center has meeting space and houses an art gallery, darkroom, library, resource center, and lounge area.
 For more information, call 401-863-3402.

-The center provides writing assistance for all members of the Brown community.
+The Writing Center provides writing assistance for all members of the Brown community.
 Staffed by graduate students from a variety of disciplines who are experienced in writing and teaching and undergo ongoing training.
 Associates are prepared to review a variety of types of writing and to discuss your specific writing concerns.
 Individual conferences are available, as well as workshop sessions.
 Walk-in hours are available, but appointments in advance are preferable.
 For more information, please call 863-3524.